Melt the butter in a medium saucepan, allow to cool before adding buttermilk, pineapple juice, brown sugar, vanilla and coconut extract.

 Remove from heat.
 If necessary, strain the curd through a fine mesh sieve to remove bits of egg that may have scrambled.

-Stir in the butter until it is fully melted and mixed in.
+Stir in the butter, a little bit at a time, until it is fully melted and mixed in.

 Cover the curd with plastic wrap.
 Make sure the plastic wrap is touching the surface of the curd to prevent a skin from forming.
 Refrigerate until cold.
 The curd will thicken as it cools.